theory/sqljson/path/README.md

 > 💡 Use the [🛝 Playground] to experiment with jsonpath execution with the
 > package, or to run any of the examples in this document.
 The Go SQL/JSON
 > Path Playground is a single-page stateless JavaScript and Go WebAssembly
 > app.
-Includes permalink support to share examples, like [this one]:
+Includes permalink support to share examples, like [this one].

 ## The SQL/JSON Path Language